-5 tips to finish up Dry January
+5 tips to crush Dry January

 Don’t drink alcohol for an entire month.

 It’s a simple premise, but following the festive holiday season, Dry January is a popular New Year’s resolution that helps many people create healthier habits.

 Dry January is relatively new.
 It began in 2014 as a public health campaign in the United Kingdom.
 But in just a couple of years, this teetotaling trend has produced real results.

 A British study suggested that after one month sober during Dry January, participants go on to drink fewer days per week, drink less and get drunk fewer times per month.
 They also had a greater sense of accomplishment, saved money and felt healthier than before the challenge.
 Even those that merely cut back on drinking continue to drink less in the months ahead.

 If stopping or slowing down for a month sounds difficult, new sobering statistics might make you pause before pouring that next drink.
 Over the last 20 years, alcohol-related deaths in America have doubled, new research shows.
 From 1999 to 2017, the death rate has spiked 50% in the U.S., claiming nearly 1 million lives in that time.